verbeemen/NLP--text_generators/README.md

 - ...
 ```

-It is also possible to steer the model a little bit by providing some starting characters.
+Extra: It is also possible to steer the model a bit by giving it some starting characters.

 ```python
     # Show some results